Installation

 Build Using cmake

-Using cmake is the recommended installation procedure.
+Using cmake is the recommended installation procedure, and the only way to build critic2 in recent versions.
 Change to the critic2 root directory and make a subdirectory for the compilation:

 mkdir build